jhouze/inodes/README.md

 , cd into directory, and repeat could produce.
 First thing it attempts to print is any directory contains 5% or more of the total inodes below the search path.
 Second print any directories including sub directories which contain 10% or more will be shown.
 The last thing printed is basically the same thing as the for loop above.

+I added the single and amassed flags, migrated the target option flag to ArmgumentParser instead of sys.argv, other cleanups for python 3, since this was originally a 2.7 script.

 Usage help from python3.6+ version of script.

 ```